 This fresh and crunchy Waldorf Chicken Salad is a fantastic way to up your chicken salad game.
 It's chocked-full with rotisserie chicken, sweet chunks of apple, red grapes, chewy golden raisins, crisp celery and toasted walnuts all beautifully combined with a homemade dressing.
 Serve it in wraps, on croissants or on a simple bed of lettuce for a spectacular light meal or for busy day snacking.

 Chicken salad has many faces and often the direction I go depends on how I'm serving it.
 This particular variation is fun for warm weather snacking and during apple season when apples of all varieties are in abundance.
 When planning meals for my boys I can never go wrong making Southern Style Chicken Salad for lunches or serving as an appetizer with crackers.
 When I'm looking to add a little heat to an occasion, I'm likely to whip-up a batch of Curried Chicken Salad.
-A seasonal Cranberry Almond Chicken Salad is always a hit around the holidays.
+A seasonal chicken salad with cranberries and almonds is always a hit around the holidays.
 In this variation, I use toasted walnuts in line with a classic Waldorf salad but, you can certainly use pecans or almonds if it's your preference.
 Likewise, you can personalize it using your favorite variety of apples and the end result will be spectacular.

 Disclosure ~ If a purchase is made using one of the affiliate links on this website we may earn a small commission at no additional cost to you.
 Thank you!